Radyo 2

-Radyo 2, also known as TRT FM, is a radio network of TRT.
-This network is specialized on Turkish pop music.
+Radyo 2, also known as TRT FM, is a radio network of TRT, the national public broadcaster of Turkey.
+Radyo 2 specializes in Turkish pop music.

 Technical details

 Radyo 2 was the first radio network in Turkey to broadcast on FM.
 Below are the frequencies of some Radyo 2 transmitters.
 The ERP power of these transmitters are 50 kW or more.